laurent-pck/Vernam_In_Images/README.md

 This is an implementation of the Vernam cipher in images.

 Encryption:
-The given secret message is transformed in a string of bytes and a random key with the same length is generated.
+The given secret message is transformed in a string of bytes and a random key with the same length is generated using php random_int function.
 The message is then encrypted with this operation: message XOR key = encryptedMessage.
 The key and the encryptedMessage are then writen on the chosen original image to generate key.png and encryptedMessage.png.

 Decryption:
 The binary encryptedMessage and the key are extracted from their respective image (encryptedMessage.png and key.png).
 To retrieve the original message this operation is performed: encryptedMessage XOR key = message.
 The message is then converted back into ascii characters and displayed.